 (’Categories deleted’ message)

-Editing WordPress Post Categories
+Editing Categories In WordPress

 To edit a WordPress post category, do this:

-(‘Edit Category’ section)
+(‘Edit Category’ screen)

-Edit your details and click Update Category to save your changes …
+Edit your details and click on the ‘Update Category’ button to save your changes …

-(Quick Edit fields)
+(Category – Quick Edit fields)

-For this reason, we strongly recommend investing time into planning your categories before publishing content, and avoid changing the category slug afterward if at all possible, especially after your posts and pages have been indexed in the search engines.
+For this reason, we recommend investing time into planning your categories before publishing content, and avoid changing the category slug afterward if at all possible, especially after your posts and pages have already been indexed in the search engines.

-Categories – Useful Tip
+WordPress Categories – Useful Tip